From the epic Mercedes-Benz Museum to Germany’s second largest beer festival, this is my definitive guide to sightseeing in Stuttgart!

 Fernsehturm Stuttgart (Stuttgart TV Tower)

 Here’s an interesting fact for you – the Fernsehturm Stuttgart was the world’s first ever television tower built in 1956.
-How about that!?
+How about that as a pub quiz fact!?

 Standing at 217 metres-tall, you can see the TV tower from all over the city.
 However, it’s only when you stand underneath and crane your neck up that you appreciate how big it is.